raystack/optimus/docs/docs/rfcs/20220517_optimus_dashboarding.md

   * Limitations
     * Since this is an event based data collection setup is it possible that a job may have failed/crashed/hangged in such a situation optimus wont get the job finish callback, and hence cant determine the SLA breach
       * To work arround with that, at the time of job run registeration the end time is assumed to be a far future date.
 In case the job terminates properly we shall be able to determine the correct end_time , otherwise optimus is safe to assume that the job has not finised yet.
 The job Duration in such case will be the the time since the job has started running.

+### Approach For SLA alerting:
+  * Ariflow DAG level SLA definiation can be used to get DAG SLA breach event.
+      * At the end of each task, a check is conducted to test whether the completed task’s end-time exceeded the SLA OR the start time of the next task exceeded the SLA.

 ---
 ## Other Considerations: